-Projects with unit based (rather than tenant based) rental assistance ensuring tenants pay no more than thirty (30%) of their income towards rent and utility expenses combined, evidenced through submission of a rental assistance contract or commitment can cumulatively earn up to twenty (20) points as follows:
+Projects with unit based (rather than tenant based) rental assistance ensuring tenants pay no more than thirty (30%) of their income towards rent and utility expenses combined, evidenced through submission of a rental assistance contract or commitment can cumulatively earn up to sixteen (16) points as follows:

-State and Federal Rental Assistance Other Rental Assistance

-Length of Remaining Assistance (years) Length of Remaining Assistance (years)

-3-5 6-10 11 or more 3-5 6-10 11 or more

-% of Total Units Assisted 10.0% - 19.99% 1 3 4 1 1 2

-nits As 20.0% - 39.99% 3 5 8 1 3 4

-otal U 40.0% - 59.99% 4 8 12 2 4 6

-6 of To 60.0% - 79.99% 5 11 16 3 5 8

-0 80.0% or more 7 13 20 3 7 10
+State and Federal Rental Assistance Othe er Rental As sistance Length of Remaining Length of Remaining Assistance Assistance (years) (years) Units ed 3-5 6-10 11 or more 3-5 6-10 11 or more 10.0% - 19.99% 1 3 4 1 1 2 of Total U Assisted 20.0% - 34.99% 3 5 8 1 3 4 of T As 35.0% - 49.99% 4 8 12 2 4 6 % 50.0% or more 5 11 16 3 5 8

-- 1) Scoring Rental Assistance Certification, available on the Website, and - 2) A copy of the fully executed rental assistance contract or a rental assistance commitment letter from the entity providing the rental assistance that includes all of the following: - the maximum percentage of Area Median Income; and - the total number of units assisted by unit type; and - the length of the rental assistance contract; and - the contract rent by unit type.
+- 1) Scoring Rental Assistance Certification, available on the Website, and - A copy of the fully executed rental assistance contract or a rental assistance commitment letter from the entity providing the rental assistance that includes all of the following: - the maximum percentage of AMI; and - the total number of units assisted by unit type; and - the length of the rental assistance contract; and - the contract rent by unit type paid through the rental assistance.
+The contract rent is the maximum amount of rent paid to the Project by the rental assistance.

+State and federal rental assistance commitments cannot be conditioned on an Allocation of Tax Credits.
 In no cases can rental assistance be funded from the development budget or operating budget of the Project.

 Projects with "Other" forms of rental assistance will be required to fully fund a cash reserve, to be held by the Authority, prior to the issuance of the Extended Use Agreement.
-In addition, Applications for Projects with "Other" forms of rental assistance must include all of the following:
+In addition, Applications for Projects with "Other" forms of rental assistance must include:

-the amount of the cash reserve needed to fund the rental assistance; and
+The amount of the cash reserve needed to fund the rental assistance as calculated by the Capitalized Rental Assistance Calculator, available on the Website.